Simulation-Software-Engineering/homepage/README.md

 pip install mkdocs-material
 ```

-will install the MkDocs, theme, and the plugins.
+will install MkDocs, the theme, and the plugins.

-If you use an operating system with  `pip` point

 Alternative ways of building the homepage using MkDocs and Material for MkDocs are described in the [documentation of the theme](https://squidfunk.github.io/mkdocs-material/getting-started/).

-**Building the homepage locally**
+### Building the homepage locally

 After installing all dependencies change into this directory (the directory containing the file named `mkdocs.yml`) and run `mkdocs serve`.
 This will start a local webserver on `127.0.0.1:8000`.
 Type in this address in a browser to see the local version of the homepage.
 While `mkdocs serve` is running it will monitor the files for changes and rebuild the homepage as needed.